13th-Sammy/library-java/README.md

 - library.db is the database, it has BookList, UserList, BorrowedBooks, Logs. <br>
 - User.java, Book.java, HashMaps BookList UserList no longer required. <br>
 - Logger internal logic change to SQL and no more ArrayList Logs. <br>
-- No change to logger.log statements. <br>
+- No change to logger.log statements.

 Done :-
 - ViewBooks, change README left, ViewBooks.java and Menu.java changed. <br>